RAttab/reflect/README.md

 While compilation times can be high when reflecting types, Reflect allows for the seperation of the declaration of the reflection from its definition.
-This means that definitions which are expensive will only need to be compiled once while the declartion which is cheap to compile is used many times.
+This means that definitions, which are expensive, will only need to be compiled once while the declartion, which are cheap, can be used many times at no additional cost.
 It also helps if the definitions are spread out over multiple compilation units to parallelize the compilation.

 ## How Do I Use It? ##